How To Choose The Best Paint Colours For Furniture

-What is the color palette of the room?
+What is the colour palette of the room?
 Neutral, calm colours, so a bold paint would make a dramatic statement?
-Or will it be in a bright and ornate room, so light colors could be the best paint colors?
+Or will it be in a bright and ornate room, so light colours could be the best paint colours?

 What else do you want to do to it?